kate102/CV/README.md

 #### University of London, Queen Mary & Westfield College - MSc.
 Formal Methods of Software Engineering
 Sept 1992 - July 1993
 Masters degree in the formal mathematical specification and qualification of safety critical systems.
-Concentrating primarily on flight control systems.
+Concentrating  on flight control systems.

 #### Dundee University - BSc.
 Pure Mathematics and Computing Sept 1987 - July 1991

 ### Experience

 #### 102 Interiors London - Oct 2011 - Feb 2019
-I single handedly created an award winning bespoke kitchen design and build company incorporating my experience in customer service as a graduate trainee for John Lewis, my attention to detail as a programmer and my extensive experience and contacts from property development.
+I single-handedly created a bespoke kitchen design and build company.
+Drawing on my experience in customer service as a graduate trainee for John Lewis, my attention to detail as a programmer and my extensive experience and contacts from property development.
 I designed and built the website and established a workable, repeatable model based on exclusivity, communication and my experience of being a working mother of 4.

 #### Financial Times Information - Senior Programmer Sept 1997 – March 2001
 • Mid - Senior Programmer